 Bold new approaches, Internet-scale technology

 The good news is that there is a fast-growing, newer cadre of startups addressing these challenges by connecting data and delivering analytics solutions.
-Due to the inability to deal with the complexity of accelerating data analytics competency to gain a competitive advantage, many enterprises are quickly turning to innovative startups such as Circulo, Olive, Capsifi, as well as others like IHS Markit and The NPD Group, to help solve urgent business problems from optimizing retail shelf space to delivering a better patient care, improving strategic decision making to reducing insurance fraud.
+Due to the inability to deal with the complexity of accelerating data analytics competency to gain a competitive advantage, many enterprises are quickly turning to innovative companies such as Caden, Capsifi, IHS Markit, and the Frontdoor Collective to help solve urgent business problems from optimizing retail shelf space to delivering a better patient care, improving strategic decision making to reducing insurance fraud.

 They were originally referred to by their industry domain such as “fintech,” “healthtech” or “insurtech,” but have grown in the thousands — in a wide variety — that focus on data management and advanced analytics around a specific domain such as an industry like healthcare, insurance or retail, a function(s) such as supply chain, R&D or marketing, and/or a competency across industries such as strategic decision making or customer churn.
 They built their own data analytics platform, often comprised of data lake (or warehouse/lakehouse), a wide and deep assortment of data, and BI and data science capabilities.
 Additionally, a growing number are employing knowledge graphs or a semantic layer to their architecture to improve their advanced analytics capabilities.

 Advanced analytics as a core competency

 These startups are delivering value by helping organizations answer increasingly complex questions, fast and with high fidelity, such as:

 - How can we improve patient outcomes and reduce costs?